SAP-samples/cloud-hello-spring-cloud/README.md

 + the original version used [Spring Boot](http://projects.spring.io/spring-boot/), this fork sticks to the classic approach of Spring
 + the original version compiles to a JAR file, this fork uses the classic WAR format for deployment
-+ this fork provides the needed dependencies to run the application on the [SAP HANA Cloud Platform](http://hcp.sap.com)
++ this fork provides the needed dependencies to run the application on the [SAP Cloud Platform](http://cloudplatform.sap.com)

 > **NOTE**: For further information please refer to the respective blog post: [Released: Spring Cloud Connectors for HCP](http://scn.sap.com/community/developer-center/cloud-platform/blog/2014/12/12/released-spring-cloud-connectors-for-hcp)